x

 Justin Johnson and Cornelius Smith Jr. are both charged with first-degree murder, among other felonies, in the death of Dolph, whose real name was Adolph Thornton Jr.

 Shelby County DA Steve Mulroy said Smith is cooperating with the prosecution but would not comment.
-He also confirmed Johnson is only one on trial and expects the trial to be done by Sept.
+He also confirmed Johnson is the only one currently on trial and expects the trial to be done by Sept.
 26. Johnson is pleading not guilty.

 ABC24 reporters also saw Hernandez Govan, who prosecutors say ordered the hit on Young Dolph, walk into the courtroom shortly before 10 a.m.
 The defense said he anticipates that Govan will testify as well.